 The Annual General Meeting on 31 May 2017 resolved to amend DDM Holding AG's articles of association for the purpose of increasing the authorized capital and the conditional capital.
-The shareholders approved authorized capital of 6,780,223 shares, which can be issued until 31 May 2019.
-The Board of Directors is authorized to restrict or deny pre-emptive subscription rights of shareholders or to allocate such rights to third parties in the extent of up to 3,390,111 shares in specific cases outlined in the articles of association.
-In addition, 1,500,000 shares of conditional capital (new Article 3^{ter}) were authorized for capital increases by exercising conversion or option rights in connection with the issuance of loans, bonds or similar debt instruments, equity-linked instruments or other financial market instruments.
+The shareholders approved authorized capital of 6,780,223 shares, which could be issued until 31 May 2019.
+The Board of Directors was authorized to restrict or deny pre-emptive subscription rights of shareholders or to allocate such rights to third parties in the extent of up to 3,390,111 shares in specific cases outlined in the articles of association.
+In addition, 1,500,000 shares of conditional capital (new Article 3ter) were authorized for capital increases by exercising conversion or option rights in connection with the issuance of loans, bonds or similar debi instruments, equity-linked instruments or other financial market instruments.
 The conversion rights may be exercisable during a maximum of 15 years and option rights during a maximum of 7 years from the time of the respective issue, whilst contingent conversion features may remain in place indefinitely.
-There is no time restriction on the existing conditional capital (article 3^{quater}).
+There is no time restriction on the existing conditional capital (article 3quater).

 The Annual General Meeting on 23 May 2018 resolved to amend DDM Holding AG's articles of association for the purpose of increasing the conditional share capital (article 3quater) from the 500,000 shares of existing conditional capital (article 3quater) created on 27 May 2015.
-The shareholders approved an increase in the conditional share capital (article 3quater) to a maximum aggregate amount of CHF 1,000,000.00 through the issuance of a maximum aggregate amount of CHF 1,000, per share by either the issuance of shares to employees or members of the Board of Directors of the Company or of group companies or the exercise of option rights which are granted to employees or members of the Board of Directors of the Company or of group companies, both according to one or more plan(s) to be drawn up by the board of directors, taking into account performance, functions, levels of responsibility and profitability criteria.
+The shareholders approved an increase in the conditional share capital (article 3quater) to a maximum aggregate amount of CHF 1,000,000.00 through the issuance of a maximum of 1,000,000 registered shares, which shall be fully paid-in, with a nominal value of CHF 1.00 per share by either the issuance of shares to employees or members of the Board of Directors of the Company or of group companies or the exercise of option rights which are granted to employees or members of the Board of Directors of the Company or of group companies, both according to one or more plan(s) to be drawn up by the board of directors, taking into account performance, functions, levels of responsibility and profitability criteria.
 Such shares or subscription rights may be issued at a price lower than that quoted on the stock exchange.
 The advance subscription rights and the pre-emptive subscription rights of the shareholders are excluded.
 The acquisition of registered shares through the exercise of option rights and each subsequent transfer of the shares shall be subject to the provisions of Art.
 5 of the Articles of Association.